 In some cases, the meat is organic, which has multiple requirements, of which one is that the animals are never administered antibiotics.

-Restaurant with the Best Antibiotic Policies
+Restaurants with the Best Antibiotic Policies

 Chipotle’s Antibiotic Use Policy